 - B. Fultz explained the background on this item. - J. Michelsen gave the history of the program.
 This program started with the sale of the Waterman Gap property.
 The money from the sale became the general fund.
 This program was funded through the Waterman Gap money and so was the operations. - B. Fultz said that he didn't understand.
 The Waterman Gap money was in a reserve fund.
 Funds like that are generally not mixed in to general funds.
 It was his understanding that the interest on the Waterman Gap money was being used to subsidize ongoing operations expenses. - R. Rogers said the some of the funds were used for the purchase of watershed.
-The interest did go into the operations of that time, we had 8 or 10 capital accounts.
+The interest did go into the operations.
+At that time, we had 8 or 10 capital accounts. $\frac{3 \text{ of } 5}{5}$